 The Find Bar is the heart of the Magnolia user interface.
 It is the central starting point for all your tasks: search through content across apps, open apps and access items directly.
 The Find Bar searches and adapts its results in real time as you type.
 It offers full-text search and precise filters for you to make the most of your content.
 You can plug in any REST-compliant data source to be able to search through content that is not stored in Magnolia too.

 Extend your search

-Magnolia's Find Bar enables you to search across all your content in Magnolia.
+The Find Bar allows you to search across all your content in Magnolia.
 The search covers all Magnolia and custom content apps, assets and pages.
 Developers can also integrate external datasets using the API.

-Click in the Find Bar and Magnolia starts showing you results, adapting in real-time to help you find what you're looking for.
-Results are pre-sorted by app and type of content such as app, page, story, asset or tour.
+Start typing in the Find Bar to see search results adapt in real time to keywords.
+Results are pre-sorted by app as well as type of content (e.g. app, page, story, asset or tour).

-You can use the Find Bar to search not only through all your Magnolia-based content but also through content stored in external data sources.
-To do so, developers can build your own custom search result suppliers extending the Find Bar's capabilities using a purpose-built API.
+You can use the Find Bar to search not only through all your Magnolia content but also through content stored in external data sources.
+To do so, developers can build custom search result suppliers extending the Find Bar's capabilities using a purpose-built API.
 The API facilitates integration with any outside source such as assets stored on Flickr or your client data in a CRM application.

 A sample REST integration illustrates how to connect this documentation set.

 You can use multiple parallel filters to quickly narrow down your search results and find exactly what you are looking for without scrolling through dozens of results.

 You can easily remove or refine the filter by type, tags (EE Pro), latest editor or the date the content was last edited.

 The Type filter lists all types of content that have been configured for search.
 By default, this includes all JCR content apps.
 External data sources can also be configured.